pretix/pretix/doc/user/events/widget.rst

 granted to SSL-enabled web pages.

 By default, the checkout process will open in a new tab in your customer's browsers if you don't use SSL for your website.
-If you confident to have a good reason for not using SSL, you can override this behaviour with the ``skip-ssl-check`` attribute::
+If you confident to have a good reason for not using SSL, you can override this behavior with the ``skip-ssl-check`` attribute::

    <pretix-widget event="https://pretix.eu/demo/democon/" skip-ssl-check></pretix-widget>